rollbar/pyrollbar/README.rst

 Additional Help
 ---------------
-If you have any questions, feedback, etc., drop me a line at brian@ratchet.io
+If you have any questions, feedback, etc., drop us a line at support@ratchet.io

 .. _Ratchet.io: http://ratchet.io/